 Generally, an SMSF will provide more flexibility and control than an industry or retail super fund.
 With an SMSF you choose the investments whereas a traditional super fund tends to invest in default investments which may not suit your personal investment goals.

-An SMSF also provides more certainty about who will receive your benefit should you pass away.
+Finally, SMSFs provides more certainty about who will receive your benefit should you pass away.
 There is the flexibility to direct how benefits are distributed to take into account the situation of the beneficiaries.

 You generally need a reasonable amount of super to justify the costs of an SMSF however there is no minimum balance required by law.
 The main considerations are comparing the costs incurred with those for industry or retail super funds, and ensuring that the balance, and any investment returns, are not absorbed by costs and fees.

 The fixed costs, (such as the administration fee and audit fee) when measured as a percentage of the balance, will reduce as the balance increases.
-An SMSF can pool the superannuation accounts of up to four members to increase the total SMSF balance.
+An SMSF can pool the superannuation accounts of up to six members to increase the total SMSF balance.

 *The information provided on this table has been taken from the Rice Warner research report ‘Costs of Operating SMSFs 2020’.
 It does not take into account the personal objectives, financial situation, or particular needs of any individual and should not, therefore, be relied upon to make financial decisions.
 The cost of managing an SMSF is only one of the factors that needs to be considered when deciding whether an SMSF is right for you.